wikimedia/design-codex/packages/codex-docs/component-demos/popover/popover.md

 This provides a better mobile experience with touch-friendly interactions, keyboard awareness, and safe area support.

-Also, in some usage cases, it can be used on desktops.
+The Popover can also be configured to display as a bottom sheet on all viewports.

 <cdx-demo-best-practices>
 <cdx-demo-best-practice>